Nnoggie/SharedMedia_Template/README.md

+# Shared Media Template

+This project is a template for creating custom media for WeakAuras and other AddOns that use LibSharedMedia-3.0.
+The project is set up to create a custom media AddOn that can be uploaded to [Wago Addons](https://addons.wago.io/).

 # Instructions

 1. Create a new Wago Addon project at [https://addons.wago.io/developers](https://addons.wago.io/developers).
 We need the Wago ID of the project for the next steps.